The Station Charge System: Transparent, Clear and Stable

 Allocation to a price class

 The some 5,400 stations are allocated to a price class, and thus to a station charge, based on the category to which they were allocated in the previous category system.
 The 2017 category is equivalent to the 2018 price class.
 The 2019 price class is equivalent to the 2018 price class and by the same logic the 2020 price class is equivalent to the 2019 price class.
 All stations were grouped into price classes for 2020 based on their categorisation in 2017.
-This system will be continued in 2021.
+This system was continued for 2024 and will remain in place beyond that.

 New stations that open after the 2017/2018 timetable change will be allocated to a category and price class using uniform criteria nationwide in accordance with the previous category system.